michaelgsmith/bootalert/README.md

 # bootalert
-A alerting system for use in XPage applications that utilize Bootstrap
+An alerting system for use in XPage applications that utilize Bootstrap